[patch] Allow to ignore tag selection with specific syntax

 I also thought that we need to take the logical operator into account.
 If it's "OR" and at least one expression evaluates to \all, then all UIDs must be taken.
 On the contrary, if it's "AND" only the "non-\all" expressions must be considered (of course, if there's only one expression and it evaluates to \all, then we select all).

-#3 Updated by Adrien Crivelli almost 7 years ago
+#3 Updated by Adrien Crivelli about 7 years ago

 I agree with you on all points: